What does the phrase ‘two down, one to go‘ mean? It means that two things have been completed and there is one more thing left to do.

 The Origin Of ‘Two Down, One To Go’

-The expression, used in relation to baseball, can be seen in the Olean Evening Herald, June 1922, where a recent game had finished and a recap of it was given:
+Anyway, here is a quote of the phrase being used in relation to baseball.
+This example comes from the Olean Evening Herald, June 1922, where a recap of a recent game was given:

 “The visiting Stars again tied the score in the seventh with two down and one to go.”